-Secluded camping in the Catskills is an awesome experience and the Catskills offer some of the best primitive and lean-to camping in New York State.
-However, being only two and a half hours from millions of people it can be crowded.
-Following some basic tips can make your experience richer and also preserve the sensitive environment that the Catskills has to offer.
+Secluded camping in the Catskills is a fantastic experience, and the Catskills offer some of the best primitive and lean-to camping in New York State.
+However, being only two and a half hours from millions of people, it can be crowded.
+Following some essential tips can make your experience richer and also preserve the sensitive environment that the Catskills has to offer.

 - Plan, plan and plan again